 The most unusual thing in your office: Life in reverse — a duck statue carrying a gun with man tied to the rifle as the duck’s take for the day

-Starbucks Order: Iced Americano with skim and light sugar
+Starbucks Order: Iced Americano with skim milk and light sugar

 Favorite Sports Team: New England Patriots